Article 5.

 § 90A-79.
 Continuing education.

-(a) Requirements. – The Board shall require continuing education as a condition of certification and renewal.
-The Board shall determine the number of hours, based on grade levels applied for, up to a maximum of 12 hours per year, and the subject material for the specified grade level.
+(a) Requirements. - The Board shall require continuing education as a condition of certification and renewal.
+The Board shall determine the number of hours, based on certifications held, up to a maximum of 12 hours per year, and the subject material for the specified grade level.
 The Board shall maintain records of continuing education coursework successfully completed by each certified contractor or inspector.

-(b) Approval of Continuing Education Programs. – The Board may approve a continuing education program or course if the Board finds that the program or course provides useful educational information or experience that will enhance the construction, installation, repair, or inspection of on‑site wastewater systems.
+(b) Approval of Continuing Education Programs. - The Board may approve a continuing education program or course if the Board finds that the program or course provides useful educational information or experience that will enhance the construction, installation, repair, evaluation, or inspection of on-site wastewater systems.
+Request for approval of continuing education programs or courses shall be submitted to the Board for review no later than two weeks prior to a regularly scheduled Board meeting and prior to the class being held.
+The Board shall not issue retroactive approvals for any continuing education program or course.
+Approvals shall be granted on an annual calendar year basis.
 The Board may develop and offer continuing education programs.
-(2006‑82, s.
-1.)
+(2006-82, s.
+1; 2024-49, s.
+4.4(a).)

 § 90A-80.
 Investigation of complaints.